 Organizations compete for OVC's discretionary funds by applying for specific funding opportunities designed to support local victim service providers or national-scope demonstration and service projects.
 Funds are distributed directly to the recipient organizations.
-OVC's most recent awards have included funding to advance hospital-based victim services, to expand Sexual Assault Nurse Examiner services, and to enhance access to services for all victims of crime including people with disabilities and with limited English proficiency.
+OVC's most recent awards have included funding to provide housing assistance for victims of human trafficking, to advance hospital-based victim services, to expand Sexual Assault Nurse Examiner services, and to enhance access to services for all victims of crime including people with disabilities and with limited English proficiency.